-3.7.2 Privilege Levels The processor's protected modes include legacy protected mode and long mode (both compatibility mode and 64-bit mode).
+3.72 Privilege Levels The processor's protected modes include legacy protected mode and long mode (both compatibility mode and 64-bit mode).
 In all protected modes and virtual x86 mode, privilege levels are used to isolate and protect programs and data from each other.
 The privilege levels are designated with a numerical value from 0 to 3, with 0 being the most privileged and 3 being the least privileged.
 Privilege 0 is normally reserved for critical systemsoftware components that require direct access to, and control over, all processor and system resources.
-Privilege levels (1 and 2) are used, for example, by device drivers and library routines that access and control a limited set of processor and system resources.
+Privilege 1 sused by application software.
+The intermediate privilege levels (1 and 2) are used, for example, by device drivers and library routines that access and control a limited set of processor and system resources.